rnag/dataclass-wizard/README.rst

 Need to change how ``date`` and ``datetime`` objects are serialized to JSON?
 Or prefer that field names appear in *snake case* when a dataclass instance is serialized?

-The inner :class:`Meta` class allows easy configuration of such settings, as shown below; and as a nice bonus, IDEs should be able to assist with code completion along the way.
+The inner ``Meta`` class allows easy configuration of such settings, as shown below; and as a nice bonus, IDEs should be able to assist with code completion along the way.